nagorebravo/AFC_FactOReS/README.md

 This dataset contains **verifiable claims** paired with **verification questions and contextual evidence snippets** (571 instances in total) in Spanish extracted from online sources.
 It is designed for the **Automatic Fact-Checking (AFC)** task.

-This dataset is released under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
-Please cite the associated paper and acknowledge Maldita.es as the source of the original fact-checks.

 Each entry includes:
 - `claim_id`: unique identifier of the claim
 - `claim`: textual claim to be verified